Don’t miss this ultimate guide to the best things to do in Noosa in Queensland, Australia!

 This is a great break for surfers as well and you are able to drive up to Sunshine Beach and walk about 20 minutes down to the bay with your board.

 Keep in mind there are no lifesaving towers here so be mindful of the sea.

 One of the most iconic things to do in Noosa is to set out on a cruise along the river.

 No matter what your budget is or what sort of experience you’re looking for there are countless opportunities to get the experience of which you’re hoping.

-Set out on a daytime cruise along the river as the boat captain points out beautiful islands and local fauna hanging out in the trees.
+Set out on a daytime cruise along the Noosa River as the boat captain points out natural beauty, nearby islands, and local fauna hanging out in the Eucalyptus trees.